 Different entry requirements also apply to Canadian nationals, who typically do not need a visa to enter the US unless they plan to work, study, invest, or immigrate.
 The maximum length of stay can vary, depending on circumstances, between 6 months and 1 year.

-Nonimmigrant visas usually cover short-term employment, study, and temporary visits for tourism or business.
+Travel visas usually cover short-term employment, study, and temporary visits for tourism or business.

 Temporary work visas are issued to people who come to the United States for employment lasting a fixed amount of time.
 This employment cannot be permanent or indefinite, meaning that it usually is seasonal or temporary.
 A petition is still required by a prospective employer, who needs to apply to the U.S. authorities beforehand.
 An approved petition is then used by the worker to obtain a nonimmigrant work visa.

 There are several types, although the most common are H visas (H-1B, H-1B1, H-2A, H-2B, H-3) which are issued to temporary workers in the United States.
 H-1B and H-1B1 visas are for professional-level jobs that require a minimum of a bachelor’s degree in a specific academic field, as well an employer sponsor.

 H-2A and H-2B visas are for seasonal work, either agricultural or non-agricultural depending on the visa, for which there are no available U.S. citizens.